GEO vs SEO: What Small Businesses Need to Know

 Frequently Asked Questions

-SEO is still one of the best ways to attract people who are actively looking for what you sell.
-For local businesses especially, Google remains the first stop for many customers comparing options and making buying decisions.
-What is changing is that people are also finding information in other places before they ever visit a website.
+No. SEO is still one of the best ways to attract people who are actively looking for what you sell, and for local businesses especially, Google remains the first stop for many customers comparing options and making buying decisions.
+What is changing is that people are also finding answers elsewhere before they ever visit a website.
+You need both.
 The good news is that you do not need two separate content plans.
-A well-written article, guide, or resource can help your business show up in search results while also building visibility across other platforms where people are looking for answers.
+A well-written article can help your business show up in search results while also building visibility on the platforms where people ask questions.

 Faster than most people expect, and slower than the people selling GEO services tend to promise.
 Businesses with existing domain authority and structured content can start showing up in AI citations within weeks of making targeted improvements.
 Starting from scratch takes longer.
 The honest answer is that GEO is a compounding strategy.
 The businesses building it now will have a significant head start on competitors who wait another year to pay attention to it.